Khomeinism: Neither East nor West

 the international Zionism does not stop short of any crime to achieve its base and greedy desires, crimes that the tongue and pen are ashamed to utter or write.

-Khomeini believed that Iran should strive towards self-reliance.
-Rather siding with one or the other of the world's two blocs (at the time of the revolution), he favored the allying of Muslim states with each other, or rather their union in one state.
+Khomeini believed that Iran must strive towards self-reliance.
+Rather than siding with one or the other of the world's two blocs (at the time of the revolution), he favored the allying of Muslim states with each other, eventually uniting into one state.
 In his book Islamic Government he hinted governments would soon fall into line if an Islamic government was established.

 If the form of government willed by Islam were to come into being, none of the governments now existing in the world would be able to resist it; they would all capitulate.

-Improvisational ability

-Outside of his doctrinal beliefs, Khomeini has also been noted for being a "brilliant tactician," with a great "ability to improvise."

-Khomeini once protested the shah's enfranchisement of women, and then encouraged women to participate in his revolution and vote for his government when he needed their numbers.
-He once promised that clerics would hold only temporary positions in government and then allowed them to hold the most senior positions.
-He pledged to continue the war against Iraq until its defeat and then abruptly made peace.
-He once said that the fact that "I have said something does not mean that I should be bound by my word."
-Indeed, it is that suppleness, that ability to improvise that has outlived Khomeini and that continues to pervade the Islamic Republic, keeping it going.

-At least one scholar has argued that Khomeini's ability to swing from one "religiopolitical ... perspective to another" has been exploited by followers to advance their various and competing agendas.
-In particular reformists such as Muhammad Khatami in search of more democracy and less theocracy.
-Another argues that Khomeini's "ideological adaptability" belie the "label of fundamentalist" applied to him in both the West and in Iran.